 - Between 10 and 20 years in prison for a Class B felony

-- Between five and ten years in prison for a Class C felony
+- Between five and 10 years in prison for a Class C felony

 - Between one and five years in prison for a Class D felony

 You will also face financial penalties of up to $10,000 – and these penalties apply on top of the federal RICO penalties.
-For example, if you’re sentenced to ten years in prison for racketeering and are also charged with murder, you could face up to life in prison.
+For example, if you’re sentenced to 10 years in prison for racketeering and are also charged with murder, you could face up to life in prison.

-What Defenses Can Be Raised if I’m Arrested on RICO Charges?
+What Defenses Can Be Raised If You’re Arrested On RICO Charges?

-- You did not engage in the required two predicate criminal acts during the ten-year period
+- You did not engage in the required two predicate criminal acts during the 10-year period.

-- Lack of knowledge about the criminal activities
+- You lacked knowledge of the criminal activities.

-- Lack of intent to commit a crime
+- You lacked intent to commit a crime.

-Your future could depend upon the strength of your defense team.
+Your future could depend on the strength of your defense lawyer.
 You need an aggressive Lexington RICO charges attorney who understands the law inside and out.
-If you’re facing RICO charges in Lexington, call Oakley & Oakley, LLC today to schedule a free consultation and learn more about how we’ll build the strongest possible defense for you.
+If you’re facing RICO charges in Lexington, call Oakley & Oakley, LLC, today to schedule a free consultation and learn more about how I’ll work to build the strongest possible defense for you.

-To protect your business and finances, our federal crimes lawyers will also contest any pretrial asset seizures while your RICO case is pending.
+To protect your business and finances, I will also contest any pretrial asset seizures while your RICO case is pending.
 You may be able to get the court to release the lien on your assets by arguing that the state lacked probable cause to believe the assets were involved in the business in question.

 Racketeering cases can be extremely complex.
-If you’ve been charged, call an experienced Lexington RICO charges lawyer at Oakley & Oakley, LLC today.
-We offer a free consultation so that you can learn more about our aggressive defense approach.
+If you’ve been charged, call me at Oakley & Oakley, LLC today.
+I offer a free consultation so that you can learn more about my aggressive defense approach.